MIDEAST STOCKS - Factors to watch - July 11

-July 11 The following are the top stories in the Wall Street Journal.
-Reuters has not verified these stories and does not vouch for their accuracy.

-DUBAI, July 11 Here are some factors that may affect Middle East stock markets on Tuesday.
+DUBAI, July 11 (Reuters) - Here are some factors that may affect Middle East stock markets on Tuesday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asian shares edge up as investors await Yellen testimony